swilgosz/hanamimastery/data/episodes/20-dry-validation.md

 ## What is dry-validation?

-[dry-validation](https://dry-rb.org/gems/dry-validation) is a data validation library for all kinds of ruby applications, that provides complete set of features you'd need to validate anything.
+*[dry-validation](https://dry-rb.org/gems/dry-validation)* is a data validation library for all kinds of ruby applications, that provides complete set of features you'd need to validate anything.

 1. **It uses *dry-schema* for data structure and type validation**, which is great on its own!
 2. Extends the functionality to add business validations.
-3. Allows to inject external dependencies, and write custom macros.
+3. Allows injecting external dependencies
+4. Allows writing **custom macros**.
-4. **It plays extremely well with dependency injection** - I have recorded two episodes about how to do dependency injection in ruby like a PRO using DRY-libraries, so feel free to check them out!
+5. **It plays extremely well with dependency injection**

+I have recorded two episodes about [how to do dependency injection in ruby like a PRO](/t/dependency-injection) using DRY-libraries, so feel free to check them out!

 :::tip Do you want to apply next-level dependency injection in your ruby apps?